mjunaidca/learn-nextjs/stepxx_web3/step05_solidity/README.md

 As humans write software, it can have bugs.
 You should follow established software development best-practices when writing your smart contracts.
 Here each step will be a hardhat project including tests and deployment scripts.

+Till step 7 we will learn the basics of solidity, then we will learn how to write smart contracts.

 You can also take help from this [repo](https://github.com/panaverse/defi-dapps-solidity-smart-contracts)